 Managing Director - Leveraged & Acquisition Finance, Morgan Stanley

 Wissam Kairouz is a Managing Director at Morgan Stanley’s Leveraged & Acquisition Finance Group in New York where he is in charge of different industry verticals including Media and Financial Services (FIG).
-Prior to joining Morgan Stanley in 2009, Kairouz was a Managing Director in the Global Leveraged Finance group at Merrill Lynch.
-Formerly, he worked in fixed income investment management with Black Rock for 4 years.
-Wissam Kairouz received a B.A. in Economics and Political Science from McGill University and an M.B.A. in Finance from Columbia University.
+Formerly, he was a Managing Director in the Global Leveraged Finance group at Merrill Lynch.
+Kairouz also worked in fixed income investment management with Black Rock for 4 years.
+Wissam Kairouz holds a B.A. in Economics and Political Science from McGill University and an M.B.A. in Finance from Columbia University.

 Owner - Randa Khalil Raad Jewelry

 Randa Kahlil is a Jewelry designer and owner of Randa Khalil Raad Jewelry.
-She learned jewelry design at the Museum of Islamic Art, during the late 1980s in Kuwait.
+She mastered the craft at the Museum of Islamic Art, during the late 1980s in Kuwait.
 Her extensive collaborations with goldsmiths, stone setters and enamelists allowed her to develop her creativity from experts and creatives from around the world.
 Khalil has long used her talents to benefit charities, first for organizations helping the handicapped in Geneva and later by giving proceeds from her sales to Medecins Sans Frontieres in the Emirates and the Children’s Cancer Center of Lebanon.

 CEO - FFA Private Bank